Skip to main contentSkip to footer content

 Lactation Rooms

-Per NYS Labor Law, there are dedicated spaces on campus for nursing parents to pump breastmilk:
+Per NYS Labor Law, there are dedicated spaces on campus for nursing parents to pump breast/chestmilk:

 • 313 Baker opened on July 23, 2013.
-It houses a chair, counter, outlet, mirror, resource bulletin board, and a hand washing sink.
+It houses a chair, counter, outlet, mirror, resource bulletin board, small refridgerator, and a hand washing sink.
 This space took advantage of an "extra" janitor's closet, the in-house labor of Facilities for renovations, and the contributions of neighbor CNS for a convertible, cleanable chair.
+A small refridgerator was added for milk storage in Summer 2024, courtesty of Student Affairs.

 Doors to both rooms should remain unlocked except when in use.
-Individuals do not need make reservations to nurse, pump, or clean their pumps.
+Individuals do not need make reservations to nurse, pump, clean their pumps, or to stow/retrieve milk.
 Individuals with access to other spaces, such as a private office or reservable conference room, may absolutely pump in those rooms.

 To discuss all options confidentially: